jkguiang/AutoPlotter/README.md

 ## Using AutoPlotter:
 #### Setting up an AutoPlotter page
 1. Clone this repository
-2. Ensure you are on a system that supports public .html dumps
+2. Ensure you are on a system that supports public html dumps
 3. Run the bash script:
 ```
     # Make sure to pass both the 'setup' command as well as the name of the